UCSBCarpentry/2024-02-27-ucsb-webscraping/_episodes/03-manual-scraping.md

 Using the function to inspect where the element is located on the webpage, identify the correct paths, and scrape the information we need.

-For the first column __"Name"__ we will have to inspect where the name is located to get the right path to it.
+For the first column, `__"Name"__`, we will have to inspect where the name is located to get the right path to it.

 Select one of the Faculty names > right-click > inspect.
 It will open the developer window as indicated below:

 ![Jewish Studies with developer window]({{ page.root }}/fig/Image7.png)

-In the developer tools window select the html element containing the faculty name, right-click, then choose Copy Xpath.
+In the developer tools window, select the HTML element containing the faculty name, right-click, and then choose Copy Xpath.

 You should get this path: